 Nevis Radio is totally independent from other stations and broadcasts 24 hours a day/365 days a year.
-The majority of the air time is hosted by our 40 amazing volunteer presenters, however we do currently employ two staff who are responsible for the day-to-day running of the station.
+The majority of the air time is hosted by our 40 amazing volunteer presenters, we do employ one member of staff who is responsible for the day-to-day running of the station.

 Our mission statement

 Our passion for our job, drives us to keep you entertained.
 Nothing is more important than the community we serve.